 Create a new user with your desired username and assign yourself as an administrator.
 Make sure to use a different email address, or change the old admin email address if you want to use it for your new admin name.

-Then Logout and Login with your new username and passowrd.
+Then Logout and Login with your new username and password.
 Next, go to Users, and simply delete the old user with the name ‘admin.’
-It will ask you what to do with the existing user’s content; assign it to the new admin that you just created.
+It will ask you what to do with the existing user’s content.
+Assign it to the new admin that you just created.

-If you’re using a plugin that hasn’t been updated in over a year (or longer) you may want to search for one that is better supported.
+If you’re using a plugin that hasn’t been updated in over two years, you may want to search for one that is better supported.

 If you’ve installed the Wordfence plugin you will receive email notices whenever there’s an upgrade that needs to be done, or whenever there are login attempts from unauthorized users.

-If your theme files have been directly edited (i.e. code changes or customization) by yourself or a developer, then updating will over write those changes unless you’ve made changes from an interface on the theme admin.
+NOTE: If your theme files have been directly edited (i.e. code changes or customization) by yourself or a developer, then updating will over write those changes unless you’ve made changes from an interface in the theme admin.